redkite-labs/redkitecms-docs/book/environments.rst

 backend editor from the production environment.

-In fact, all the changes you made in the application backed, are not deployed to production environment until you explicitely do that operation.
+In fact, all the changes you made in the application backed, are not deployed to production environment until you explicitly do that operation.

 Let's explain those environments in detail.

-AlphaLemon CMS editor environment
+RedKite CMS editor environment
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The **alcms front controller** handles the environment where AlphaLemon CMS
+The **alcms front controller** handles the environment where RedKite CMS
 lives, so to edit your website you must use it as follows:

 .. code:: text